forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: We fixed some under-the-hood bugs.
+* FIX: The `sf deploy|retrieve metadata` commands now support these metadata types:

+    * AssessmentQuestion
+    * AssessmentQuestionSet

 ## 1.27.0 (May 12, 2022) [stable]